Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 In 1994, the method was further developed by Dr. Robert Bernstein and Dr. William Rassman in response to the need for a more effective and less invasive method of hair restoration.
 Prior to FUT, hair transplantation techniques primarily involved the use of larger grafts, which often resulted in unnatural-looking results and visible scarring.

-Since its introduction, FUT has gained recognition and has been widely adopted in the field of hair transplantation, contributing significantly to the advancement of techniques used for restoring hair in both men and women.
+Since its introduction, FUT has been widely adopted in hair transplantation and shaped the techniques used to restore hair in both men and women.
 Some clinics still perform FUT surgery, but it is increasingly being replaced by the minimally invasive FUE (Follicular Unit Extraction) hair transplant method.
 According to the “2022 Practice Census Results” published by International Society of Hair Restoration Surgery (ISHRS), the most common method used in hair transplantation is ‘Hair Transplantation with FUE harvesting’ (75.4%), followed by ‘Hair Transplantation with strip/linear harvesting’ (21.3%) and ‘Combination strip and FUE performed during the same surgical session’ (3.3%).

 Get a Free Hair Transplant Consultation